grodowski/undercover/README.md

 **Inspects files in a git diff and warns on methods, classes and blocks which need test coverage.** Use it locally or as part of an automated build to shorten your code coverage feedback loop!

+## Why?

+I wanted to create a tool to help others and myself ensure that tests are written for all the recent code changes.
+This should be useful for any ruby project, but especially those large or legacy codebases that lack testing (and we can't or don't want to invest in full test coverage).

+The goal was to provide automated warnings, that are:
+- relevant, so scoped to the actual code changes
+- timely, so we don't end up writing tests long after the implementation
+- actionable, so we can fix them before the code is committed or reaches production

+## How?

 Technically, `undercover` combines data from git, coverage reports and code structure graphs.

 A sample output of `undercover` ran before a commit may look like this: